MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/chkntfs.md

 ---
 title: chkntfs
-description: Reference topic for the chkntfs command, which displays or modifies automatic disk checking when the computer is started. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article
+description: Reference article for the chkntfs command, which displays or modifies automatic disk checking when the computer is started. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article